Abhichasma/StateMQ/esp-idf/README.md

-# StateMQ – ESP-IDF Examples
+# StateMQ – ESP-IDF

-This directory contains native ESP-IDF examples using the StateMQ core
+This directory contains native ESP-IDF files and examples using the StateMQ core

 ## Requirements